Kalinka5/Kalina_foundation/README.md

   </a>
 </div>

-Welcome to the Kalina Foundation repository.
-This project is a full-stack web application designed to support the Kalina Foundation's mission.
-The application provides a seamless experience across various devices and screen sizes, ensuring accessibility and usability for all users.
+Welcome to the **Kalina Foundation** repository.
+This project is a **full-stack web application** designed to support the *Kalina Foundation's mission*.
+The application provides a seamless experience across various *devices* and *screen sizes*, ensuring *accessibility and usability* for all users.

 ## 📑 Table of Contents